 How do you make pork chops in a cast iron skillet?

-Quick Cooking Note: Each of my pork chops was about 3/4 pounds so two fit comfortably in my 12-in skillet.
+Quick Cooking Note: Each of my pork chops was about a quarter of a pound so two fit comfortably in my 12-in skillet.
 I’d recommend not cooking more than two pork chops at a time so that they have space to cook & get a good sear.

 Boneless or Bone-in Pork Chops?